 - Got a dog with a cut or small wound?
 Then you can also purchase a wound spray to treat mild and small cuts on dogs and cats.
 Vetericyn VF Plus is a great over-the-counter antimicrobial Hydrogel that can help with the wound healing process.
 However, keep in mind that this drug does not replace traditional veterinarian drugs.
 So, if you do have a dog with an infected wound, then you need to take them to the veterinarian for treatment.

-From 1 800 Pet Meds to Doctors Foster and Smith: The Best Online Pet Meds Stores as Well as Supplement Products!
+The Best Online Pet Meds Stores as Well as Supplement Products!